Social Media Time Alternatives Calculator

 Don’t get discouraged

-The beginning is hard, you might be successful in your fight against the urge to check your phone for just a couple of hours, and then you find yourself reinstalling all of the apps next morning.
+The beginning is hard; you might be successful in your fight against the urge to check your phone for just a couple of hours, and then you find yourself reinstalling all of the apps the next morning.
 It’s natural that cutting on something so embedded in your everyday life can be difficult.

 If you cannot maintain your resolution, always try to get back to it.

-Why abandoning social media is a good idea?
+Is abandoning social media a good idea?

 Is social media addictive?